 David B. Powers

-In 2010, David returned to higher education and enrolled as a law student at Regent University in Virginia Beach.
-He was a member of the Alternative Dispute Resolution Board and represented Regent as a competitor at the regional ABA Negotiations Competition.
-David was also a member of the Business Transactions Law Society, and he worked as a summer associate for Rose Harrison and Gilreath, P.C. in 2012.
+In 2010, David embarked on his legal education and enrolled as a law student at Regent University in Virginia Beach.
+He was a member of the Alternative Dispute Resolution Board and represented Regent as a competitor in the regional ABA Negotiations Competition.
+David was also a member of the Business Transactions Law Society, and he worked as a summer legal associate for Rose Harrison & Gilreath, P.C. in 2012.